-A memorandum of understanding (MOU) falls somewhere between a written contract and a handshake deal.
-It is a preliminary written agreement, outlining the framework or key terms they will later include in a formal contract.
-An MOU is a useful tool because it helps ensure all parties are on the same page.
+A memorandum of understanding (MOU) falls between a written contract and a handshake deal.
+It is a preliminary written agreement outlining the framework or key terms they will later include in a formal contract.
+An MOU is useful because it helps ensure all parties are on the same page.
 Generally speaking, the document is not legally binding.
-However, if its content resembles that of a contract, it may be legally binding and therefore enforceable.
-This article sets out the considerations you should take into account when dealing with an MOU.
+However, if its content resembles a contract, it may be legally binding and, therefore, enforceable.
+This article outlines the factors you should consider when dealing with an MOU.

 When Should You Use an MOU?

-An MOU is often used in commercial partnerships to establish mutual goals and expectations.
-It sets out the rights and obligations of each party, which they incorporate into a formal contract at a later date.
+An MOU is often used in commercial partnerships to establish mutual goals and expectations towards a specific project, initiative or transaction.

-Each MOU is unique to each partnership.
-Accordingly, it is useful to keep in mind what you and the other party have agreed to and what your mutual goals are when drafting an MOU.
+The specific contents of an MOU will be unique to each partnership and will ultimately depend on the nature of the agreement and the parties involved.
+Accordingly, it is helpful to keep in mind what you and the other party agree to and your mutual goals when drafting an MOU.

 - the purpose of the commercial partnership;